catppuccin/community/rfc/CAT-0004-Wiki.md

 ### Pros

-- Centralisation and unification of organisation-wide docs
+- Centralization and unification of organisation-wide docs
 - Simplified and unified contribution flow, with permission system that is designed for wiki use
 - Searching and referencing tools designed for wiki use will provide better